deepakuniyaliit/open-source-projects/IoT Projects/Garbage Monitoring System/Readme.md

 - It provides Smart City real time working of Garbage Monitoring System.
 - This project is connected to Blynk App through which user is notified about the dustbin being nearly full.
 - The project notifies as a notification and an E-Mail, if dustbin is about to fill.
+- This project has also been connected with Web Application, which will give real - time changes in dustbin.
+- You can easily access the website from this link: https://smart-dustbin-296ba.web.app .
+- USER: abc@gmail.com
+- PASS: 123456
+- Psst..
+Do not tell anyone these details (SARCASM)

 ## 2.0 Requirements for the Project: